-These Air Fryer Buffalo Cauliflower Wings are a tangy, spicy and delicious appetizer served with a creamy mayonnaise or ranch dressing.
-They’re easy, vegan friendy and quick – ready in just 30 minutes!
+These Air Fryer Buffalo Cauliflower Wings are a tangy, spicy, delicious appetizer with creamy mayonnaise or ranch dressing.
+They’re easy, vegan-friendly, and quick – ready in 30 minutes!

-Cauliflower wings are the perfect finger-food option for a summer afternoon party and extra satisfying served with a crisp ice cold beer or cider.
-They’re an awesome snack choice for the Superbowl or the Aussie equivalent – Grand Final Day; they’re so easy and quick to make for a low fuss entertaining option.
-Serve them alongside some of my other easy appetizers like the viral TikTok Crispy Smashed Potatoes, or my Hummus Potatoes, Jalapeno Mac n Cheese Bites or for a healthier option, Carrot Fries!
+Cauliflower wings are the perfect finger-food option for a summer afternoon party and extra satisfying served with a crisp ice-cold beer or cider.
+They’re an awesome snack choice for the Superbowl or the Aussie equivalent – Grand Final Day; they’re so easy and quick to make for a low-fuss entertaining option.
+Serve them alongside some of my other easy appetizers like the viral TikTok Crispy Smashed Potatoes, my Hummus Potatoes, Jalapeno Mac n Cheese Bites, or for a healthier option, Carrot Fries!

 Jump to:

-But of course, don’t feel you have to wait to host guests to make these – treat yo self!
+But of course, feel free to host guests to make these – treat yourself!
 They’re a fab treat to look forward to on a Friday night after a long work week, or can even be eaten as a main meal for two people.
-If you’d like to make them a main course, try serving them alongside my viral Brown Rice Salad, or pairing them with something creamy like Pumpkin Mac n Cheese or Avocado Pasta Salad.
-They also make a delicious filling for tacos with some guacamole, shredded cabbage and jalapenos!
+If you’d like to make them a main course, try serving them alongside my viral Brown Rice Salad or pairing them with something creamy like Pumpkin Mac n Cheese or Avocado Pasta Salad.
+They also make a delicious filling for tacos with some guacamole, shredded cabbage, and jalapenos!

 Why You’ll Love This Recipe

-- Flavour Bomb: Bold spices and tangy sriracha sauce plus a creamy vegan mayonnaise make these cauliflower wings SO more-ish!
-They are sure to impress even the biggest meat eaters and make the perfect party snack.
+- Flavor Bomb: Bold spices, tangy sriracha sauce, and a creamy vegan mayonnaise make these cauliflower wings SO more-ish!
+They will impress even the biggest meat eaters and make the perfect party snack.

-- Vegan Friendly: These plant-based wings prove that vegan alternatives can sometimes be even more delicious than the original meat based recipe!
-You don’t need to pick over bones, just bite straight in and enjoy.
+- Vegan Friendly: These plant-based wings prove that vegan alternatives can sometimes be even more delicious than the original meat-based recipe!
+You don’t need to pick over bones; bite straight in and enjoy.

-- Healthier: As these wings are air fried and made without dairy or meat they are much healthier than the original chicken version.
+- Healthier: These wings are air-fried and made without dairy or meat, so they are much healthier than the original chicken version.

-- Quick and Easy: Simple prep and a quick cook time means these are on the table in just 30 minutes.
+- Quick and Easy: Simple prep and a quick cooking time means these are on the table in just 30 minutes.
 A great recipe for easy entertaining.

-- Versatile Crowd-Pleaser: Whether it’s a party, movie night, or grand final day celebration (aka the Aussie version of the superbowl hehe), these buffalo cauliflower wings are going to be a big hit.
+- Versatile Crowd-Pleaser: Whether it’s a party, movie night, or grand final day celebration (aka the Aussie version of the superbowl hehe), these buffalo cauliflower wings will be a big hit.

 Ingredients